 About Julie Kunen

-I am an expert on food, culture, and the environment.
-My work is dedicated to increasing sustainability in food systems – and to eating deliciously.
+My work focuses on food, culture, and the environment.
+I am dedicated to increasing sustainability in food systems – and to eating deliciously.

-An anthropologist, I have worked in international development and biodiversity conservation for 15 years.
+An anthropologist, I worked in international development and biodiversity conservation for 15 years.
 Most recently, I was Vice President for the Americas at the Wildlife Conservation Society, a non-profit dedicated to saving wildlife and wild places.
+Now, I work at Oatly (the oat milk company) as Director of Sustainability for North America.

 I was the co-founder of the Rainforest to Table Initiative, which promotes conservation of the Amazon through celebration of its culinary heritage.
 I was the creator and lead writer for the On Food and Conservation column for New Worlder magazine, where I explored themes of sustainability, authenticity, and cultural identity in food and drink.